Cancelled - Confined Space Competent Person Certification Training - Hailey

 Lunch is on your own.

-Confined Space Competent Person Certification Training - Lewiston
+Canceled - Confined Space Competent Person Certification Training - Paul

 Confined Space Competent Person Course Description: The course is designed to meet OSHA requirements for confined space competent person training.
 The course includes professional classroom theory instruction, participant handouts, final written exam, group activities, field exercises and practical evaluation.